 Faculty whose scholarly achievements are characterized by consistently high levels of productivity over a sustained period of time are eligible to apply for one additional course release time per academic year, or a total of three courses release time per academic year, to support their research efforts.
 Faculty receiving three courses release time under the terms of this policy are expected to produce one refereed article per year or to make substantial progress toward completion of a book or the equivalent.
 Expectations for excellence in Teaching remain the same for all faculty.
 Faculty members with three courses of release time for research should pursue all appropriate avenues for securing sponsored research through grants.
-The review process for faculty seeking three courses release time for research is the same as for faculty seeking two courses release time for research, with the following additional requirement: faculty requesting three courses release time for intensive research must submit their application for external review.
+The review process for faculty seeking three courses release time for research, with the following additional requirement: faculty requesting three courses release time for intensive research must submit their application for external review.